progleic/prog2425_setup/README.md

 #### CLion setup

-**Note**: CLion already includes some tools, such as CMake or GDB, but you will need to install the C/C++ compiler and the build tool (e.g., Makefile).
+**Note**: CLion already includes some tools, such as CMake or GDB, but in some systems (e.g., Linux) you might need to install the C/C++ compiler and the build tool (e.g., Makefile).
 Install first the needed tools described above.

 ##### Obtain a JetBrains Education License